High Conflict: Why We Get Trapped And How We Get Out by Amanda Ripley is a self-help book published in 2021.

 Buying Time

-- Respected authority supports get-together
+- Respected support

-- Relationships change more than facts
+- Relationships change minds more than facts or rules

 Making Space